datamachines/cuda_tensorflow_opencv/README.md

 # DockerFile with Nvidia GPU support for TensorFlow and OpenCV
-Revision: 20191108
+Revision: 20191210

-As of `20191107` Dockerfile version, also builds a non-CUDA version: `tensorflow_opencv`

-The base OS for those container images is Ubuntu 18.04 (as the base `tensorflow/tensorflow` container image moved to Ubuntu 18.04 as of images built after May 20 2019).
+The base OS for those container images is Ubuntu 18.04 or DockerHub's `nvidia/cuda` based on Ubuntu 18.04.
+More details on the Nvidia base images are available at https://hub.docker.com/r/nvidia/cuda/ .
+In particular, please note that "By downloading these images, you agree to the terms of the license agreements for NVIDIA software included in the images"; with further details on DockerHub version from https://docs.nvidia.com/cuda/eula/index.html#attachment-a

+As of the `20191107` Dockerfile version, it also builds a non-CUDA version: `tensorflow_opencv`.
+As of the `20191210` Dockerfile version, it also builds a CuDNN version: `cudnn_tensorflow_opencv` (still confirming that a version built upon the official `-cudnn7` container can be redistributed, so you may have to build it yourself until this is cleared)

 `cuda_tensorflow_opencv`:
 - Builds an Nvidia GPU optimized version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.
 - Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details

+`cudnn_tensorflow_opencv`:
+- Similar to `cuda_tensorflow_opencv` but with CuDNN installed and used for OpenCV compilation (this was more deeply integrated within OpenCV after October 2019, see [CUDA backend for the DNN module](https://github.com/opencv/opencv/pull/14827) for additional details).

 `tensorflow_opencv`:
 - Builds a similar container with a version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.
 - Can be used on systems without a Nvidia GPU, and the `runDocker.sh` script will setup proper X11 passthrough
 - for MacOS X11 passthrough, install the latest XQuartz server and activate the `Security -> Allow connections from network clients` (must logout for it to take effect)

 **Docker Images built from this repository are publicly available at https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv and https://hub.docker.com/r/datamachines/tensorflow_opencv .
-The [DockerHub-Builds.md](https://github.com/datamachines/cuda_tensorflow_opencv/blob/master/DockerHub-Builds.md) file is a quick way of seeing the list of pre-built container images**
+The [Builds-DockerHub.md](https://github.com/datamachines/cuda_tensorflow_opencv/blob/master/Builds-DockerHub.md) file is a quick way of seeing the list of pre-built container images**

-It is possible to use those as `FROM` for your `Dockerfile`; for example: `FROM datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108`
+It is possible to use those as `FROM` for your `Dockerfile`; for example: `FROM datamachines/cuda_tensorflow_opencv:10.2_1.15_3.4.8-20191210`

 ## Docker images tag naming

 The image tags follow the `cuda_tensorflow_opencv` naming order.
-As such `10.0_1.13.2_4.1.2` refers to *Cuda 10.0*, *TensorFlow 1.13.2* and *OpenCV 4.1.2*.
+As such `10.2_1.15_3.4.8-20191210` refers to *Cuda 10.2*, *TensorFlow 1.15* and *OpenCV 3.4.8*.

-Docker images are also tagged with a version information for the date (YYYYMMDD) of the Dockerfile against which they were built from, added at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108` is for *Dockerfile dating November 8th, 2019*.
+Docker images are also tagged with a version information for the date (YYYYMMDD) of the Dockerfile against which they were built from, added at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:10.2_1.15_3.4.8-20191210` is for the *Dockerfile dating December 10th, 2019*.

-Similarly, the `tensorflow_opencv` tag follows the same naming convention, and `1.13.2_4.1.2-20191108` refers to *Tensorflow 1.13.2*, *OpenCV 4.1.2*. with a *Dockerfile dating November 8th, 2019*.
+Similarly, the `tensorflow_opencv` and `cudnn_tensorflow_opencv` tags follow the same naming convention.

 ## Building the images